 Brian: Step 1: Like getting your oil changed every 3,000 miles, change your filters.
-So we took this out of a furnace yesterday, someone called us.
+So we took this out of a broken furnace yesterday, someone called us.
 They left it in there about six months or so.
 The dirty filter caused subsequent issues.
 Umm, it’s very preventable.
 I mean these are $5 filters.
 I mean obviously filters go up from there and can do a lot more things.

 Tracy: Sure.
 Yea Exactly.

 Brian: But this is the basics.
 Do this.

 Tracy: And it’s not just a matter of the furnace working more efficiently.
 It has the potential to cause damage.

 Brian: Absolutely.
 A lack of airflow really really kills your furnace.
 So these are some parts that might break if you don’t maintain, if you don’t change the filters.

 Tracy: This is thing that I wiggle when the furnace is broken.
 I take the panel off and my wife expects me to do something.